-A graduate student who does not maintain an overall GPA of 3.0 or to make satisfactory progress in a degree program will be dismissed from graduate study at the University.
-Prior to dismissal, a period of academic probation (normally one term of full-time graduate study or its equivalent) will be granted in which to demonstrate an ability to meet degree requirements and to complete a degree within an approved time limit.
-Students on academic probation are not eligible for appointment to assistantships or fellowships.
+A graduate student who does not maintain an overall GPA of 3.0 or make satisfactory progress in a degree program will be dismissed from graduate study.
+Before dismissal, a period of academic probation (typically one term of full-time graduate study or its equivalent) will be granted for the student to demonstrate an ability to meet degree requirements and complete a degree within an approved time limit.
+Students on academic probation are not eligible for appointments to assistantships or fellowships.

 When a student's overall GPA falls below 3.0, the student runs the risk of probation and is subject to dismissal if GPA remains below standard.
-NOTE: a graduate student is allowed one "C" grade on his/her transcript for successful completion of the graduate program.
-It is required of each student to set appointments with his/her advisor, per semester, to discuss future courses and current academic performance.
+NOTE: a graduate student is allowed no more than one "C" grade on his/her transcript to complete the graduate program successfully.
+Each student must set appointments with his/her advisor per semester to discuss future courses and current academic performance.